Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your knee is a complex joint with many parts.
 These parts work together to give you the flexibility and motion needed for walking, running, and jumping.
 But with Osgood-Schlatter disease, knee pain can leave you on the sidelines.

 When your leg moves, the thigh muscle pulls the kneecap.
 Next, the kneecap pulls a tough band of connective tissue.
 This tissue then pulls on a bony lump at the top of your shinbone.
 In some kids, all that pulling can cause Osgood-Schlatter disease.
 This causes pain and often swelling on the front of the knee.
 The symptoms may limit your activities.
-This is because the pulling occurs in an area of the bone that’s still growing.
+This is because the pulling happens in an area of the bone that’s still growing.
 As a rule, growing parts of a bone are weaker than other parts.
 This makes the growing area more likely to get injured.